Jewel of the Desert: Cape Town to Windhoek

 Train and Hotel Accommodations

-Elephant: Elephant compartments offer two single berths or one double berth.
+Elephant: Elephant compartments on the African Explorer offer two single berths or one double berth.
 Cabins include a small safe, towels, a compact wardrobe, hair drier and toiletries.
 Cabins include a private shower and toilet, individually adjustable air conditioning and 220/230 volt sockets.
 The train features five Elephant category cars with five compartments per car.

 Dates & Prices